Network tokens

 Each network has a different onboarding process, requiring a different set of information.
 Payrails handles this complexity and provides a network-agnostic onboarding process to its merchants.
 All the merchant has to do is decide which networks to provision network tokens and get onboarded to the networks via the Payrails Portal by providing the network-specific information that needs to be submitted.

-There are multiple ways Payrails provides their merchants to use Network Tokens, depending on your needs and your current/objective PCI DSS scope:
+Alongside using network tokens as part of payment orchestration, it is also possible to integrate to use them inside a proxy flow or to receive the network token-sensitive data, if the merchant's PCI DSS certification level allows.
+There are multiple ways Payrails provides their merchants to use Network Tokens, depending on your needs and your current or targeted PCI DSS scope:

 ---|---|---|---|